Missy Higgins: Female empowerment

 Rolling Stone Australia called Higgins's soundtrack for the second season of the ABC drama Total Control an "outspoken fight for equality", and the work was inspired by Grace Tame and Brittany Higgins and the 2021 Australian Parliament House sexual misconduct allegations, with themes of exploitation and female empowerment.
 The album was about taking control as a woman, with songs like 'I Take It Back' which was written about reclaiming story, identity and power as a woman.

-In 2021, Higgins appeared on the panel of ABC's Q&A Season Finale 'Power, Protests and Parliament' and discussed her views on the behaviour of Australian Parliament in relation to women in parliament, advice for young women who want to move into the music industry and the power imbalance of the music industry.
+In 2021 Higgins appeared on the panel of ABC's Q&A Season Finale 'Power, Protests and Parliament' and discussed her views on the behaviour of Australian Parliament in relation to women in parliament, advice for young women who want to move into the music industry and the power imbalance of the music industry.

-Higgins also headlined the all-female festival tour Wildflower in 2022 alongside Kate Miller-Heidke, Kasey Chambers, Sarah Blasko, Deborah Conway, Thornbird and Alice Skye in order to celebrate women and the return of the live scene.
+Higgins also headlined the all-female festival tour Wildflower in 2022 alongside Kate Miller-Heidke, Kasey Chambers, Sarah Blasko, Deborah Conway, Thornbird and Alice Skye to celebrate women and the return of the live scene.

 Generational strength has also been a motivator for Higgins, wanting to show her daughter how to be a strong, independent woman.

 Indigenous issues

 Higgins undertook an Indigenous Studies course at the University of Melbourne and has been a supporter of Indigenous Australian peoples.
 In 2007 she joined the Oxfam Australia 'Close the Gap' campaign and recorded a cover of 'Droving Woman' with Augie March on the tribute album to Kev Carmody, an Aboriginal Australian singer-songwriter and musician.
 In 2008, Higgins collaborated on a re-release of the song "From Little Things Big Things Grow" along with Tim Levison and others.
 The song begins with a sample from the 2008 Formal Apology to the Stolen Generations made by former Australia Prime Minister Kevin Rudd.

 When discussing the Indigenous Voice to Parliament, Higgins stated that First Nations people have never been treated as equals and have been oppressed as a people.

-Higgins mentioned that her album Total Control was partly inspired by strong First Nations women who she knew and in an interview with Rolling Stone Australia, Higgin's was quoted saying "Australian First Nations people have to cop so much every day and they're still surviving in a country that refuses to acknowledge our history.".
+Higgins mentioned that her album Total Control was partly inspired by strong First Nations women whom she knew and in an interview with Rolling Stone Australia, Higgin's was quoted saying "Australian First Nations people have to cop so much every day and they're still surviving in a country that refuses to acknowledge our history."